New results for the random nearest neighbor tree: Introduction

+Note that, while the bounds in Theorem~\ref{thm leaves} do not depend on $d$, the number of leaves divided by $n$ presumably converges to a constant depending on $d$ (though we are unable to prove it).

-The ingredients of the proofs are different and the difficulty varies, having the more difficult proofs concerning $G_n$ towards the end.
-Whereas Theorem~\ref{thm concentration} follows by a nice though relatively simple application of the typical bounded differences inequality from~\cite{War}, Theorem~\ref{thm main 1} concerning the degree sequence requires a far more serious treatment.
+\paragraph{Overview of proofs.} The ingredients of the proofs are different and the difficulty varies, having the more difficult proofs concerning $G_n$ towards the end.
+Whereas Theorem~\ref{thm concentration} follows by a nice though relatively simple application of the typical bounded differences inequality from~\cite{War}, the proof of Theorem~\ref{thm main 1} concerning the degree sequence is far more involved.
 For the upper bound, we introduce the geometric notion of a \emph{cubic net} which roughly represents a family of disjoint cubes associated to a vertex $v$, each containing at most one child of $v$.
-The difficulty in our proof hides in choosing the size of the cubic net properly in terms of the label of $v$ (note that, in contrast to random geometric graphs, no absolute bound on the Euclidean length of an edge can be imposed).
-To do this, we divide the vertices in $[n-1]_0$ into groups with labels forming intervals $[a,b)$ with $a < b$ satisfying $b/a = O_d(1)$, and estimate the correct size of the cubic net of $v\in [a,b)$ conditionally on the positions of the already embedded vertices $[a-1]_0$.
+The difficulty in our proof hides in choosing the size of the cubic net properly in terms of $v$ (note that, in contrast to random geometric graphs, no absolute bound on the Euclidean length of an edge can be imposed).
+To do this, we divide the vertices in $[n-1]_0$ into groups forming intervals $[a,b)$ with $a < b$ satisfying $b/a = O(1)$, and estimate the correct size of the cubic net of $v\in [a,b)$ conditionally on the positions of the already embedded vertices $[a-1]_0$.
 This is done independently for all vertices in $[a,b)$.
-The lower bound uses the same partition of $V(G_n)$: the main point is that a.a.s.\ for any two groups of vertices $[a_1,b_1)$ and $[a_2,b_2)$ satisfying $b_1 \le a_2$, a constant proportion of vertices in $[a_1,b_1)$ receive a child from $[a_2,b_2)$.
+The lower bound uses the same partition of $V(G_n)$: the main point is that a.a.s., for any two groups of vertices $[a_1,b_1)$ and $[a_2,b_2)$ satisfying $b_1 \le a_2$, a constant proportion of vertices in $[a_1,b_1)$ receive a child from $[a_2,b_2)$.
 Based on the proof of Theorem~\ref{thm main 1}, Theorem~\ref{cor:maxdegree} follows for free.

-The proof of the upper bound in Theorem~\ref{thm tree copies} is based upon the previous results on the degree sequence, while the lower bound relies on a careful analysis of the embedding of consecutive vertices.
-Convergence of the expectation, rescaled by $n$, is then shown by providing a general integration technique that can be used to obtain precise expressions of the limit (the computation is given explicitly in the case of cherries in dimension 1).